Summer 2021 program dates: May 24 - July 20, 2021

-Accepted students must attend a mandatory orientation meeting in May.
+Accepted students must participate in a mandatory orientation meeting in May.

 Students accepted to a graduate or professional school by the application deadline are not eligible to apply.
 An applicant who is accepted into the OK-INBRE SURP and is subsequently admitted to a graduate or professional school is still eligible to participate.

 Community college students will participate in a biotech “boot camp” during the first week of the program hosted by Oklahoma City Community College.
 Skills taught include equipment instruction in balances, pipetting devices, volumetrics, autoclaves, electrophoresis apparatus, centrifuges, pH meters, and UV/vis spectrophotometers, plus practice in calculating molarity, percent, dilutions and in making solutions, media and buffers.
 The program content of the boot camp may change depending on the backgrounds of the students accepted into the program.
 Students will earn two hours of college credit for participation in the boot camp.

 Summer employment for selected students will consist of conducting research in a university lab.
 Each selected student will be provided a description of their research project and mentor.
 Mentors, graduate students, and laboratory technicians work very closely with the undergraduate student, teaching science as well as methods and techniques while allowing the student to assume responsibility for the project.
 Weekly educational enrichment meetings are held to discuss research-related skills, career opportunities, preparation for graduate school, research poster design and other topics.
 The program concludes with a poster presentation of the research project.
 For 2021, this will be a virtual event if health safety conditions do not allow for an in person event.

-The program provides $7,200 per student during the summer term.
-This consists of a $5,000 summer salary for the student and $2,200 for laboratory supplies to be allocated to the faculty mentor where the research is being performed.
+The program provides $5,000 summer salary for the student and $2,200 for laboratory supplies, which will be allocated directly to the faculty mentor where the research is being performed.
 The student will be hired as a temporary employee of OUHSC.
-The student is responsible for all living expenses, parking fees, travel to the mentor lab, etc. Assistance with coordinating housing will be provided if needed.
+The student is responsible for all living expenses, parking fees, travel to the mentor lab, etc.

 The scheduled work hours will be determined by the mentor, but typically will be from 8am – 5pm, depending on the type of work being performed in the lab.
 Because this is full-time employment, it is also expected that any other employment will not interfere with the scheduled work time in the lab.
 The same is applicable to any courses being taken during the summer.